-M9 - a new criteria 3 should be introduced which - on the basis of the recommended Green Belt review in the southern part of the borough - should state that housing would be acceptable in principle at those identified settlements with suitable supporting facilities in the southern part of the borough and/or on sites specifically identified for either housing or excluded from the Green Belt (if a lack of five year land supply exists) adjacent to those settlements.

-(Continue on a separate sheet / expand box if necessary)

-Please note: In your representation you should provide succinctly all the evidence and supporting information necessary to support your representation and your suggested modification(s).
-You should not assume that you will have a further opportunity to make submissions.

-After this stage, further submissions may only be made if invited by the Inspector, based on the matters and issues he or she identifies for examination.

-5. If your representation is seeking a modification to the plan, do you consider it necessary to participate in the examination hearing session(s)?

-No, I do not wish to participate in hearing session(s)

-Yes, I wish to participate in hearing sessions(s)
+review in the southern part of the principle at those identified settle the borough and/or on sites specified. introduced which - on the basis of the recommender borough - should state that housing would be accessed by the suitable supporting facilities in the south scifically identified for either housing or excluded from upply exists) adjacent to those settlements. eptable in nern part of (Continue on a separate sheet / expand box if necessary) information necessary to suppor should not assume that you will h ion you should provide succinctly all the evidence a ort your representation and your suggested modifi- nave a further opportunity to make submissions. ions may only be made if invited by the Inspector, ntifies for examination. cation(s).
+You • seeking a modification to the plan, do you he examination hearing session(s)? consider it No, I do not wish to participate in hearing session(s) Yes, I wish to participate in hearing sessions(s) Х Diagon water that while this will a